The Chute of Muddy Creek |

 Early in the float - Chute of Muddy Creek - San Rafael Swell

 Often described as "an incredible hike", the Chute of Muddy Creek is also often followed up closely by "...but what a long day.".
 This is a pretty accurate description.
-From Tomsich Butte to Hidden Splendor is a long day hike, but is through one of the most impressive non-technical canyon in the Swell.
+From Tomsich Butte to Hidden Splendor is a long day hike, but is through one of the most impressive non-technical canyons in the Swell.
 This is a must do for fit hikers.
 It can be backpacked, but Muddy Creek is not suitable for filtering or drinking, making water availability a problem.
 There are small springs in lower Chimney Canyon, but by that time, you are not far from the exit.
-Overall I would recommend doing it as a long day hike, taking all water you will need.
+Overall, I would recommend doing it as a long day hike, taking all water you will need.

-Hiking is not the only option however!
+Hiking is not the only option, however!
 The best way to visit Muddy Creek may be via inflatable kayak, but this also may be the most difficult.
 The float is only Class II, but timing your trip when there is enough water for floating is the crux.
-Typically the Muddy peaks during spring run-off toward the end of May or early June.
+Typically, the Muddy peaks during spring run-off toward the end of May or early June.
 Float season is generally only a couple of weeks at best, and levels can fluctuate wildly from day to day.
 Many of my friends have talked of epics dragging their inflatable kayaks or hardshells for miles when the river dropped on them.
 Be warned!

 Flows